risa2000/lhctrl/README.md

 ### Solution

-Implemented solution here uses Python `bluepy` package to access `bluez` BT LE API.
+Implemented solution [lhctrl.py](/pylhctrl/lhctrl.py) uses Python `bluepy` package to access `bluez` BT LE API.
 The script runs in the loop the *ping* command explained above.
 Once run it wakes up LH "B", with specified timeout and then keeps pinging it, until it is either killed, or the global timeout expires.